 This blog is written and run by two UK Primary School Teachers.
-We both work in the same class in KS2 – one as a TA and the other as the class teacher.
-Our school is a very ‘normal’ Local Authority State School.
+We work in a very ‘normal’ Local Authority State School.

 I studied French and Russian at Birmingham University, and later gained two MAs, one in Linguistics and the other in Children’s Literature.

 I am a serving Primary school teacher of many years’ experience.
 I have worked in both the maintained and the independent sectors as SENCO and Deputy Head.
 With a strong background in language and literacy I have worked with School’s Television, developing storypacks to support children new to English.
 I am currently interested in the possibilities of teaching literacy through process writing throughout the Primary phase of schooling.

 I began my teaching life on a Wednesday morning in a tiny Victorian school building inside a square of iron railings up a backstreet in Handsworth, Birmingham.
 I was there because I needed to earn some money to support myself in beginning a Ph D, and the Education Office had sent me to St. Silas’ C. of E. school where they had no teacher for ‘Infant 2’.
 Thus I found myself on that day without preparation, training or support, required immediately to take charge of a class of thirty six infants, some of whom were new to English.
 I can’t remember exactly how I passed the day, but I do recall that the next day I took in my copies of ‘Winnie the Pooh’ and ‘Just-so Stories’ because I had loved them as a child.
 Amazingly, they went down well.
 After this initial baptism of fire, followed by several months of surviving mainly by picking up tips from other teachers, I gradually began to feel that I might be getting somewhere.
 In the end, ‘Infant 2’ won out over the urban poetry of Baudelaire.
 I have never regretted this development.